Yorimor/CustomStoryLogs/README.md

 <details>
 <summary>In Game Placement Tool</summary>

+To start using this tool, you will first need to enable it in the config as it is off by default.

 Press `Alt + L` to activate/deactivate the tool, and `Alt + K` to activate/deactivate edit mode.

 Using the in game tool you can easily get the values for the position and rotation of wherever you want to place your log.